 There are possibilities to request additional fetishistic elements to a session is one wishes.

-But it is also very common to prefer to stick to the tying only.
+It is also very common to prefer to stick to the tying only.

 We negotiate these aspects beforehand and you can always ask to revoke consent once the session started, in case you change your mind.